Project Focus: Mary Queen of Scots’ Visitor Centre

 Feedback

-Annelene in North Frisia, Germany: "Ich habe total gerne zugehört!!!
+Annelene from North Frisia, Germany: "Ich habe total gerne zugehört!!!
 Was mich besonders beeindruckt hat: Es ist eine sehr sinnliche (sinnreiche) Führung durch die Räumlichkeiten, wobei die eigene Vorstellungskraft aktiviert wird.
-Zur deutschen Übersetzung: Ich finde sie absolut klar, sehr verständlich in der Wortwahl und spannend erzählt.“ mp3_Mary's last letter_ger.mp3 (recorded during the audio guide tour in MQSH)
+Zur deutschen Übersetzung: Ich finde sie absolut klar, sehr verständlich in der Wortwahl und spannend erzählt." mp3_Mary's last letter_ger.mp3 (recorded during the audio guide tour in MQSH).

 "Mary Queen of Scots" panel in The Great Tapestry of Scotland, Galashiels.
 Stitched by Hopetoun Tapestry Conservation Volunteers.